 It takes 2-3 hours.
 This includes an interview on biographical and health information; a discussion of the issues, questions, and process; a practice test; and the actual test.
-The charts are analyzed and the results reported to the examinee before s/he leaves the exam site.
+The charts are analyzed and the results reported to the examinee before s/he leaves the exam room.
 Follow up reporting can be done via email and/or a written report.
 View an example of a written report.

 Examinees (other than court-ordered ones) are welcome to prepare their own questions, which will be edited for the actual procedure.
 For example, there cannot be any compound questions that are linked with conjunctions such as “and” or “or”.
 Questions about emotions or what someone contemplates they will do in the future cannot be included.
 Questions can only cover one topic (e.g., fidelity) and cannot span multiple topics.
 Sex offender questions are specified by a therapist or probation officer in advance.

 Yes.
 These usually mean discussing and asking questions regarding sexual activities or behavior.
 As a result, be prepared to discuss sexual issues in a clinical manner.
 The examiner is trained on conducting Post-Conviction Sex-Offender Testing, so he works with clinical psychologists and sex addiction therapists to obtain information necessary to identify sexual and deviant behaviors.
 His interest in sexual issues is strictly clinical and not an inappropriate intrusion into your personal life.
+You are very strongly urged to conduct this type of polygraph in conjunction to your working with a trained counselor/therapist/coach, not on your own.

-The examiner cannot ask “Do you love your spouse?” (because that’s an emotion and love can be defined in various ways), however a spouse may be asked if s/he has lied when s/he stated they loved you, for example.
+The examiner will not ask “Do you love your spouse?” (because that’s an emotion and love can be defined in various ways), however a spouse may be asked if s/he has lied when s/he stated they loved you, for example.
 A spouse may also be asked if s/he has already been taking steps to leave someone.

-Yes but only on the accused and only through your attorney.
-Examiners are obligated by law to report allegations of sexual assault or abuse to minors that may be discovered during polygraph testing to the authorities.
+Yes but only on the accused and only through your private attorney.
+Examiners are obligated by law to report allegations of sexual assault or abuse to minors discovered during polygraph testing to the authorities.
 The only waiver to this requirement is if performing the examination at the request of an attorney, in which case, the attorney-client privilege applies and the polygraph examination is protected from disclosure.

 Yes, if certain conditions are met.
 Anyone under the age of 18 must have written parental or guardian consent before they can be tested.
-The traditional minimum age for testing is 12 years-of-age.
+The traditional minimum age for testing is at least 12 years-of-age.

-However, the age of the pre-teen or adolescent is not as important as maturity, so it is important for the parents and examiner to determine if the individual is mature enough to clearly differentiate between right and wrong.
+However, the age of the pre-teen or adolescent is not as important as their maturity, so it is important for the parents and examiner to determine if the individual is mature enough to clearly differentiate between right and wrong.
 If it can be established that the individual is mature enough and can describe these differences, and the parent or guardian provides written consent, the examiner may agree to perform the examination.

 Being nervous is a normal reaction to taking a polygraph.
 Nonetheless, once a person arrives for testing they establish a new “baseline” of stress and the examiner is able to account for that new stress level.
 It is practical to still differentiate between “normal” stress and the physiological reactions that are exhibited when someone is being deceptive.